cs3org/wopiserver/README.md

 3. Configure `wopiserver-test.conf` according to your Eos setup.
 The provided defaults are valid at CERN.
 4. Run the tests: `WOPI_STORAGE=xroot python3 test_storageiface.py`

-## Run the WOPI server locally
-1. Install all requirements listed in requirement.txt
-2. Add log file directory: `sudo mkdir /var/log/wopi/`
-3. `sudo chmod a+rwx /var/log/wopi`
-4. Create the folder for the wopi config `mkdir /etc/wopi/`
-5. Create the files `iopsecret` and `wopiscret` in the folder `/etc/wopi/`, create random strings for the secrets.
-6. Create a local config file `sudo vim /etc/wopi/wopiserver.defaults.conf`
-7. Update the `wopiserver.defaults.conf` with the needed parameters.
-Start from docker/etc/wopiserver.conf, and make sure that at least an application provider URL is configured (e.g. codeurl for Collabora).
-8. From the WOPIserver folder run: `python3 src/wopiserver.py`

 ## Test the `open` workflow with Reva

 1. Run Reva as detailed above
 2. Login with `reva login`
 3. Extract (from the logs) your `x-access-token`